 Rushton died in 2007 without ever being charged for his crimes.

 The trend of abuse in the Hunter region goes higher than Father Rushton.
-The Anglican Dean of Newcastle, Graeme Lawrence, is one of an accused “gang of three” priests who is believed to have covered up Rushton’s crimes.
+The Anglican Dean of Newcastle, Graeme Lawrence, is one of an accused “gang of three” priests who are believed to have covered up Rushton’s crimes.

 Lawrence himself has also been accused of abusing a 15-year-old boy.

-The Newcastle Diocese has a dark past of cover ups, paedophile sex rings, and child abuse.
+The Newcastle Diocese has a dark past of cover-ups, paedophile sex rings, and child abuse.
 Countless children had their lives ruined in the Hunter region, going back as far as the 1960s.